Faith No More: Sol Invictus and hiatus (2015–2018)

+Second reunion, cancelled tour and future of the band (2019–present)

 On November 23, 2019, Faith No More updated its official website and social media accounts with an image of the band's eight-pointed star logo in front of a snow-covered mountain top, accompanied by a clock counting down to November 26, 2019; on the latter date, the band announced its first shows in five years set to take place in Europe in June 2020, including Sunstroke Festival in Ireland, Hellfest in France and Tons of Rock in Norway.
 Less than twenty-four hours later, the Mad Cool Festival in Madrid, Spain, scheduled for July 2020, was added to the list of the band's festival dates.
 They subsequently rescheduled most of its tour dates, including the Australian and European legs, to 2021 because of the COVID-19 pandemic.
 The band was scheduled to play two shows at the Banc of California Stadium in Los Angeles with System of a Down, Helmet and Russian Circles, which were initially set to take place May 22–23, 2020, but were postponed twice due to the pandemic, and Faith No More was replaced by Korn.
-The band was scheduled to play additional shows in September 2021 but these were also cancelled with Mike Patton citing mental health reasons.
-In a 2022 interview with The Guardian, Patton disclosed that he hasn't spoken to the members of Faith No More since the initial show cancellations leaving the bands future in question.
+The band was scheduled to play additional shows in September 2021 but these were also cancelled with Patton citing mental health reasons.

+In a 2022 interview with The Guardian, Patton disclosed that he had not spoken to the members of Faith No More since the initial show cancellations, leaving the band's future in question.
+In October 2024, keyboardist Roddy Bottum stated that Faith No More is on a "semi-permanent hiatus".
+Bordin confirmed in an April 2025 interview on the Let There Be Talk podcast that Patton is "clearly unwilling to do shows with" the band, due to his commitments with Mr. Bungle.
+In October 2025, Bottum reiterated doubts of over another Faith No More reunion, clarifying: "I don't think anyone's sort of up for it at this point.
+We had a bunch of shows that we were gonna play, and they got canceled, just for various reasons.
+But I don't think the course that we were on has fixed itself."